tensorpack/tensorpack/examples/FasterRCNN/README.md

  [R101FPN9xGNCasAugScratch]: http://models.tensorpack.com/FasterRCNN/COCO-R101FPN-MaskRCNN-ScratchGN.npz

  <a id="ft1">1</a>: Numbers taken from [Detectron Model Zoo](https://github.com/facebookresearch/Detectron/blob/master/MODEL_ZOO.md).
  We compare models that have identical training & inference cost between the two implementations.
-However their numbers can be different due to many small implementation details.
+Their numbers can be different due to many small implementation details.
-For example, our FPN models are sometimes slightly worse in box AP, which is probably due to batch size.
+For example, our FPN models are sometimes slightly worse in box AP, which is mainly due to batch size.

  <a id="ft2">2</a>: Numbers taken from Table 5 in [Group Normalization](https://arxiv.org/abs/1803.08494)